-From the conclusion, the rubber wheels do not adhere well with a plastic glue.
+From the conclusion, the rubber wheels do not adhere well with plastic glue.
 Considering the strength, I used super glue additionally.
-It’s an extra work… However, I think rubber wheels cannot be removed easily simply by fitting.
+It’s extra work… However, I think rubber wheels cannot be removed easily simply by fitting.

 Creos released for each one bottle of the Sinai Gray set colors and Imperial Japanese Army Tank color set.
 Creos good job!
 I would like to purchase these colors if I have opportunities to build the vehicles next time.
 I hope Creos selling them for a long time.
 This time, the paint which I mixed by myself still remains.
 I mix brown with it and make a color image of Sinai Gray TC20 of the Creos.